GA4 Scroll Depth Tracking: The 90% Problem (And How to Fix It)

 What GA4 actually tracks when someone scrolls

 GA4's Enhanced Measurement includes an automatic "scroll" event.
-It fires when a visitor reaches 90% of the vertical page depth.
+It fires once, when a visitor reaches 90% of the vertical page depth.
 That is the entire feature.
-One event.
-One threshold.
-One time per pageview.
+One event, one threshold, one time per pageview.

-On short pages, the event is meaningless.
-A thank-you page, a contact form, a confirmation screen: nearly every visitor hits 90% without scrolling at all.
-All thresholds fire simultaneously on page load for pages shorter than the viewport.
-The data tells you nothing about actual engagement.
+On short pages it does not even answer that.
+A thank-you page, a contact form, a confirmation screen: nearly every visitor hits 90% without scrolling at all, because all thresholds fire simultaneously on page load when the page is shorter than the viewport.
+So you get a flag that says "scrolled" on a page where nobody scrolled.
+That is not engagement data.
+It is noise wearing a number.

 Binary: yes or no